nothke/SimpleVanAllenBelts/README.md

 <img src="https://github.com/nothke/SimpleVanAllenBelts/blob/master/doc/Unity_2018-08-30_19-58-43.png" width="500">
 </p>

+A "poor man's" voxel previewer using gizmos is included (the data is not pointy, the function is smooth, it's the previewer that's pointy).

-A "poor man's" voxel previewer using gizmos, and a sample of Earth's belts is included.
-The Earth example is not based on any hard data, [just approximated off a plot](https://github.com/nothke/SimpleVanAllenBelts/blob/master/doc/Unity_2018-08-30_19-55-38.png?raw=true) (scaled by a factor of 1,000,000)
+And an example of Earth's belts is included too.
+It is not based on any hard data, [just approximated off a, not very prcise, plot](https://github.com/nothke/SimpleVanAllenBelts/blob/master/doc/Unity_2018-08-30_19-55-38.png?raw=true) (scaled by a factor of 1,000,000)

 <p align="center">
 <img src="https://github.com/nothke/SimpleVanAllenBelts/blob/master/doc/slice2.gif" width="500">